 A non-vegetarian filling is rolled up in rice flour dough and fried

 Soren even has the hierarchy clear.
-“Sukri (pork) peetha is esteemed more than naram (mutton) peetha, while sim (chicken) peetha is more common – it would energise any Adivasi festival or occasion,” he lists out with a grin.
+“Sukri (pork) Peetha is esteemed more than naram (mutton) Peetha, while sim (chicken) Peetha is more common – it would energise any Adivasi festival or occasion,” he lists out with a grin.